BrianP8701/swarmstar/README.md

 # Agent_Swarm_Experiments
 Making experiments locally to contribute to AGI.
 Documenting my journey on YouTube @ [AI Agent Swarm Playlist](https://youtube.com/playlist?list=PLO8gVow6df_Rh7DEJ10_WAdnkGnIRCh-K&si=eYdyBu7NShKckilS)

+**ATTENTION**
+TLDR: Everything is in the tool_building folder.
+I have no readable documentation yet ik This README is not being used rn.
+THIS PROJECT IS ACTIVE.
+Im just working on the 'tool_building' experiment, which has actually evolved to be a much bigger experiment than i initially planned.
+Im going to carry on with lots of swarm development there until I achieve a point where the swarm can effectively write code for itself and execute it, along with the basic tools like web browsing etc. then i will begin a new experiment and update this.

 # Principles
     1. Make everything as simple as possible
     2. Make swarm universally applicable/infinitely scalable to any goal